 Of course, moving to the cloud doesn't have to be an either-or decision.
-Using the Infosys ART - accelerate, renewal, transform - framework, modernization can start with lift and shift.
-But in the renewal phase, applications are modified to create new user experiences and applications.
-This phase also includes reducing development cycles through new tools that utilize APIs and modularization.
-Finally, the transform stage involves rewriting and redeploying workloads to take advantage of cloud computing.
+The Infosys-Kmart study offers some perspective.
+Using the Infosys ART - accelerate, renewal, transform - framework, modernization started with lift and shift.5 But in the renewal phase, applications were modified to create new user experiences and applications.
+This phase also includes reducing development cycles through new tools that